Yanomic/yanomic.github.io/content/blogs/draft-designing-apis-for-a-payment-orchestrator-payment-options/index.md

 If the orchestrator does not cache available payment methods, it would need to query each connected PSP for every incoming options request.
 While this ensures up-to-date information, it comes at a high operational cost—especially when the merchant is integrated with multiple PSPs.
 Since payment methods typically don’t change frequently, querying PSPs every time is inefficient.\

 A more scalable approach is to cache the available payment methods and return the cached data when responding to the merchant.
-To keep the cache synchronized with the PSPs, here are three common strategies.
+To keep the cache synchronized with the PSPs, here are a few common strategies.

 ### Webhook-Based Sync
 PSPs send a webhook notification to the orchestrator when their payment method configuration changes.